Julius Speech Recognition Engine Settings

 RECOG_EVENT_GMM|noise

-Command Messages #
+Command messages #

 RECOG_MODIFY

-• USERDICT_UNSET: Delete user dictionary
+• USERDICT_UNSET: remove the user dictionary

-• CHANGE_CONF: Restart the engine with the specified jconf configuration file
+• CHANGE_CONF: restart the engine with the specified jconf configuration file

 RECOG_EVENT_MODIFY|GAIN|(scale)